 Luckily for you, though, our glitter obsession has meant we’ve pretty much become pros at removing the stuff.
-So, if you’re planning on getting your sparkle on over the festival season, take the stress out of glitter with these tried-and-tested hacks.
+So, if you’re planning on getting your spooky sparkle on this Halloween, take the stress out of the post-party clean up process with these tried-and-tested glitter removal hacks.

 Glitter removal tips: How to remove glitter from your hair & scalp

 1. Brush your hair

 Before you do anything, start by brushing your hair to try and loosen up the glitter and remove the largest chunks.
 If you’ve got one, a boar bristle brush is best for this as the natural bristles help to stimulate the scalp, remove any stuck on glitter, and detangle your strands- which will come in handy later on.
 Credit: @laurenfink

 Okay, so hear us out on this one.
 You might be thinking ‘why would I use hairspray when I’m trying to remove glitter?’, but this tip genuinely works.
 All you need to do is spray some hairspray on a tissue (a strong hold one such as the VO5 Ultimate Hold Hairspray works best) and use it to blot your roots.

 The tacky formula will help to pick up any stray flakes of glitter, meaning you’ll have less glitter to deal with when you actually come to wash your hair.

 Next, hop in the shower and get your hair wet.
 But instead of shampooing first as normal, do it in reverse and condition first with a moisturising conditioner like the Dove Daily Moisture Conditioner.
 Why?
 Because conditioning the hair makes it slippery and this makes the glitter easier to remove.

 Apply conditioner all over your hair from root to tip, then use a fine tooth comb to comb through your mane.
 Credit: @hair_by_demii